Published 31 January 2017

 - What bearing, if any, does the concept of the Anthropocene have for theories of ecological democracy?

-- How can theories and practices of ecological democracy recognize inherent biases, and be more inclusive of indigenous and other cultural perspectives of human/nonhuman relations?
+- How can theories and practices of ecological democracy be more diverse and inclusive of indigenous and other cultural perspectives on relations between humans and the non-human world?

 - What examples of real-world environmental states, ecological democratic practices and institutions can be found and what can be learnt from them?